bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/planetary-arrival-capture.md

 The eccentricity of the arrival hyperbola is $e =$ {glue:text}`hohmann-arrival-e:.5f`, the offset distance is {glue:text}`hohmann-arrival-y:.2f` km, and the speed at periapsis is $v_p =$ {glue:text}`hohmann-arrival-v_p:.3f` km/s.

 Next, we need to calculate the velocity on the circular capture orbit.
-Since the radius of the capture orbit is the same as the hyperbolic periapsis radius, calculating the speed can be done by Eq. {eq}`eq:circular-orbit-velocity`.
+Since the radius of the capture orbit is the same as the hyperbolic periapsis radius, calculating the speed can be done by @eq:circular-orbit-velocity.
 Then, we can calculate $\Delta v$.

 ```{code-cell} ipython3
 v_p_capture = m.sqrt(mu_f / r_p)